-Even grazing levels have increased, opening up the sward on land that is often so wet that access to it for creatures without gills is difficult.
+Even grazing levels have increased, opening up the sward on land which is often so wet that access to it for creatures without gills is difficult.
 The 98 pairs of 2011 have turned into 154 pairs in 2013.
 Naturally, there is much more to do, if one day we are to see the wetlands of Fermanagh returned to their full glory.
 But bringing the farmer centre-stage, as HELP has done, and pointing field management in the right direction is creating a genuine feel-good factor.

 Farmland along the shores of Lough Foyle is some of the most intensively farmed in Northern Ireland.
 Thanks to the efforts of local farmers, with around 50 pairs in 2013, the area remains extremely important areas for breeding lapwing.
 The HELP Project Officer at Lough Foyle provides essential advice and support to farmers, especially in the management of spring-sown arable crops and fallow plots on which the lapwing depend.